nitinsharma1706/LinkedInJobAnalytics/README.md

 ### 1. Key Insights from Dashboard

-- Maximum No of Jobs are in Banglore.
+- Maximum No of Jobs are in Bengaluru.

 - Top Hiring Industries are Information and Technology, Financial, and Education.